shapesmusic/Shapes-Basics-Draft/notes.md

 - 2023_Spring 1_13_15_tonescapes intro
 - 2022-03-06_nora_basics_13_tonescapes.wav
 - 2020-11-06.1_mgf_first_tonescapes.mp3
+- 2009-10 lesson sketch - a tonescape

 **Notes**

 - 13 (tensions): introduce a tonescape, anchor, higher, lower
   - tonescapes_0 neutral tonescape by itself
   - tonescapes_1 anchor, higher, lower
+- am I beginning to make a distinction between "notes" and "tensions" here?
+Is the anchor a tension, or a note?
+  - --> they are notes. and the relationship of other notes to the anchor are tensions. so you can have the feeling of tensions, but you recognize notes, and draw notes out of the tonescape.